-“Not only will you be able to secure the best rate and points combination,” he says, “But a good lender will also help place you in the best product — such as a fixed-rate or adjustable-rate loan, conventional loan, or government-backed loan.”Find the best mortgage for you (Nov 29th, 2020)
+“Not only will you be able to secure the best rate and points combination,” he says, “But a good lender will also help place you in the best product — such as a fixed-rate or adjustable-rate loan, conventional loan, or government-backed loan.”Find the best mortgage rate for you.
+Start here

 How to make mortgage lenders compete

-Here are six steps you can take to get lenders to compete for your mortgage:
+Here are six steps you can take to get mortgage brokers and lenders to compete for your mortgage:

 - Take your best offer to your preferred lender and ask if they can match or beat it.
 You could do this by calling or simply sending an email with your competing loan offer attached

 - If they won’t match or beat your best offer, ask if they will budge on other matters, like lowering their fees, such as origination or underwriting fees

 - Take your new best offer back to the first lender and see if they can match or beat this new offer

-- If you are unsuccessful, try getting rate quotes and written Loan Estimates from a fresh batch of lenders and start the process over again
+- If you are unsuccessful, try getting rate quotes and written Loan Estimates from a fresh batch of mortgage providers and start the process over again

 Start by getting multiple rate quotes

-The trick to getting lenders to fight for your dollars is to make them aware that you are a potential customer who is seeking pre-approval or ready to submit a loan application.
+The trick to getting mortgage providers to compete for your business is to make them aware that you are a potential customer who is seeking pre-approval or ready to submit a loan application.